yeonsoochung/electricity-sources-usa/README.md

 <img src="images/midwest-renewables.jpg" alt="Alt text" width="600"/>
 </p>

-Constellation Nuclear's power plants were the largest producers of electricity in the Midwest in Q3 of 2024 (99 TWh).
+Constellation Nuclear's power plants were the largest producers of electricity in the Midwest in Q3 of 2024 (over 99 TWh).
+Similar to nationwide trend, its Midwest trend is also relatively consistent in output from nuclear energy.

 ### Northeast